rangle/webpack-workshop-part-two/slides/src/content/4-integrating-linting.md

 **Stylelint**
 - Newer, more popular tool for CSS linting, use config file to enable and configure rules (typically `.stylelintrc`)
-- For webpack use with `stylelint-webpack-plugin`
+- For webpack don't use loader, use with `stylelint-webpack-plugin` instead
 - Options via plugin config, `config`, `configFile`, `files`, `failOnError`, `quiet` and others (see full list [here](https://github.com/JaKXz/stylelint-webpack-plugin) and [here](http://stylelint.io/user-guide/node-api/#options))
+- If it can't find your css files, try setting the `context` option

 ```js
 module.exports = {